Legitcoder/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

-O(n+k) because I use extends to merge the arrays and search through the list in one pass of N input.
+O(n) because I search through the list in one pass of N input.
+I also use extends to merge the arrays however that would just be a constant of O(k) which can be dropped.

 8. What is the space complexity of your optimized code in `names.py`?